CybercentreCanada/assemblyline4_docs/docs/user_manual.md

     # APT/YUM
     libffi-dev
     libssl-dev

-    # pypi
-    pycryptodome
-    requests
-    requests[security]
-    python-baseconv
-    python-socketio[client]
-    socketio-client==0.5.7.4
+## Installation

+Install the beta version of the client to get the assemblyline 4 support.
+The client will be smart enough to switch between Assemblyline v3 and v4 support depending on which server you connect to.

+    pip install assemblyline-client==4.0.0b3

 ## Using the client

 You can instantiate the client using the following snippet of code:

     # The new v4 client will test connection to detect if the server is v3 or v4.
-You should now use the get_client method.
+You should now use the get_client method to get an instance of the client.
     from assemblyline_client import get_client
     al_client = get_client("https://localhost:443", auth=('user', 'password'))